mmeendez8/mmeendez8.github.io/_posts/2021-08-30-mmdet-dvc-tutorial.md

 First thing we need to do is to find the config file for our model, so let's explore mmdet model zoo and more specifically [RetinaNet section](https://github.com/open-mmlab/mmdetection/tree/master/configs/retinanet).
 There's a bunch of different RetinaNet models there but let's stick with the base config from the [original paper](https://arxiv.org/pdf/1708.02002.pdf).
 I have already downloaded this file to my repo and you can find it under `configs/retinanet_r50_fpn.py`.
 There are three main sections there:

 - The backbone definition, which in our case is a ResNet50.
 Its weights come from some torchvision checkpoint specified at `init_cfg=dict(type='Pretrained', checkpoint='torchvision://resnet50'))`.
-I check out [official torchvision documentation](https://pytorch.org/vision/stable/models.html) and it seems this network has been trained with some dataset that is currently lost so there is no chance to reproduce this results...
+As a curious fact, I checked out [official torchvision documentation](https://pytorch.org/vision/stable/models.html) and it seems this network has been trained with some dataset that is currently lost so there is no chance to reproduce this results...

 <center>
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Just found this checking <a href="https://twitter.com/hashtag/torchvision?src=hash&amp;ref_src=twsrc%5Etfw">#torchvision</a> stable models, it seems they were trained on some volatile dataset 😅<br>cc <a href="https://twitter.com/DVCorg?ref_src=twsrc%5Etfw">@DVCorg</a> <a href="https://t.co/rR8ANSmucI">pic.twitter.com/rR8ANSmucI</a></p>&mdash; Miguel Mendez (@mmeendez8) <a href="https://twitter.com/mmeendez8/status/1418507102465765376?ref_src=twsrc%5Etfw">July 23, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>